Everyone Is Everybody Else [Deluxe Expanded Edition] – Barclay James Harvest

 They are not really a prog rock band either, though some of their songs may have some great chord progression along its path.
 Their material is perhaps more of a soft or pop rock style but still powerful enough to deliver the hard edge when they have too.
 Whatever it is, the one thing they do have is quite unique style in the way they are instantly recognisable.

 The band originated from their own town of Oldham in Lancashire England and unlike the many other bands who all ended up in London to get more well known.
-They decided to stay put where they was.
+They decided to stay put where they were.
 This is why the band had very little success and were hardly noticed.
 But that is also how many of them preferred to be, and it was never about being rich and famous and the glory and success of being a popular band.

 The album Everyone Is Everybody Else has always been considered as the bands artistic high point of success and it was welcomed on its release and got plenty of airplay on Radio Caroline.
-It even got voted by its listeners number 13 in top 100 best album’s of all time.
+It even got voted by its listeners number 13 in top 100 best albums of all time.
 There was no doubt the band broke the mould when they made this album it’s purely magnificent.

 Track 1.
 Child Of The Universe.

 The album kicks off with my favourite track on it “Child Of The Universe“.
-I say favourite and in reality both “For No One” and “The Great 1974 Mining Disaster” could easily be contenders for the top spot too.
+I say favourite and in reality. both “For No One” and “The Great 1974 Mining Disaster” could easily be contenders for the top spot too.
 Oddly enough all 3 tracks are also written by John Lees.

 Lees wrote “Child Of The Universe” in 1972 and it was originally intended for his solo album A Major Fancy but back then he could not get the album released and it was not released until 3 years after this album in 1977.
 To be honest I have never heard the album, but it sure as hell sounds great on this album with its collection of other songs that’s on it.